top of page

 Key Takeaway

-Next in this learning path: Shifting Left — Building Quality Into Every Phase of Development — Learn how quality practices move upstream into every stage of the software development lifecycle, from requirements through production.
+Next in this learning path: Shifting Left — Building Quality Into Every Phase of Development — how quality practices move upstream into every stage of the SDLC, from requirements through production.